isabel8190/cmpe131-team-5/readme.md

 Logout: Allows you to log out of your account.
 You can reaccess your account by logging in.

 ## Implementation Credits
-1. Login                                Completed by Isabel
+1. Login                                -Completed by Isabel
-2. Logout                               Completed by Sherif
+2. Logout                               -Completed by Sherif
-3. Create a new account                 Completed by Isabel
+3. Create a new account                 -Completed by Isabel
-4. Delete account                       Completed by Isabel
+4. Delete account                       -Completed by Isabel
 5. View user home page (user can see messages of users they follow)
 6. Send public messages to followers (may include images)
 7. Send/receive private messages
 8. View followers
-9. Edit user's profile.
-Completed by Isabel
+9. Edit user's profile.                 -Completed by Isabel
-10. View a user profile.
-Completed by Isabel
+10. View a user profile.                -Completed by Isabel
 11. Follow other users.
-(Sherif)
-12. Search for other users.
-Completed by Isabel
+12. Search for other users.             -Completed by Isabel